dheepakg/dheepakg.github.io/_posts/2020-04-01-democracy-silver-bullet.md

 I feel this is okay.
 Its okay to compromise faster growth with more stable existence.
 May be Democracy might not be a silver bullet for all the woes, but it’s not a knife tied over your head ready to drop on you.

-PS: This was originally published from [medium](https://medium.com/@dheepakg/democracy-a-silver-bullet-3dded4f99650).
+PS: This was originally published in [medium](https://medium.com/@dheepakg/democracy-a-silver-bullet-3dded4f99650), on May 6, 2017.